 Let’s understand what ISO is.
 ISO is a measure of your digital camera’s sensitivity to light.
 Back in the days of analogue 35mm cameras they had different films which had different light sensitivities.
 If you wanted a film that was more light sensitive, you literally had to switch out the camera film before your next shot.

 Digital cameras overcome that.
-They allow you to just set the ISO as desired and are usually defined in the range of hundreds – 100, 500, 800, etc.
+They allow you to just set the ISO as desired and are usually defined in the range of hundreds: 100, 500, 800, etc.

-3. Other Tips For Low Light Shots
+3. Other Tips for Low Light Shots

 In summary, to shoot better digital photos in low light conditions without using a flash, set the ISO setting to the higher part of the range.
 Also, set your camera to Aperture Priority and set an f-stop that allows more light through (bigger aperture).
 It also helps to shoot in RAW mode so that you capture maximum detail in your digital shot (no compression in the captured image).

-And here’s a trick to remove that digital noise that accompanies high ISO shots – use a software program like Noise Ninja to remove it.
+And here’s a trick to remove that digital noise that accompanies high ISO shots: use a software program like Noise Ninja to remove it.
 Noise Ninja is very effective in combating image noise and I practically swear by it when I have high ISO pictures to process.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: